Home / Our Blogs / SEO

 Seasonal or Market Search Trend Changes

-• Compare year-over-year data in GSC or Google Trends.
+• Compare year-over-year data in Google Search Console

-• Analyze keyword seasonality using tools like Ahrefs or Semrush.
+• Analyze keyword seasonality with tools like Ahrefs or Semrush

 5. Increased Competition on SERPs